-The aim of the DAF is to help give children who are disabled access to free childcare.
+The aim of the DAF is to help give children who are disabled access to funded childcare.

 Providers will get a one-off payment of £615 per child.